-It is the physician's responsibility to evaluate the student throughout the guarter, utilizing the clinical competencies, and provide the student clinician feedback by using the Student Clerkship Feedback Form.
-At any time throughout the guarter, if the attending physician identifies a student who needs to improve his/her skill level in any of the clinical learning outcomes, the physician will develop a remediation plan or refer the student to the Clinical Skills Development Session (CSDS) for remediation.
+It is the physician's responsibility to evaluate the student throughout the quarter, utilizing the clinical competencies, and provide the student clinician feedback by using the Student Clerkship Feedback Form.
+At any time throughout the quarter, if the attending physician identifies a student who needs to improve his/her skill level in any of the clinical learning outcomes, the physician will develop a remediation plan or refer the student to the Clinical Skills Development Session (CSDS) for remediation.
 The remediation plan will serve as a means for the student to improve their skills in order to move to the next level.
 All attending physicians must complete end-of-quarter feedback forms and review them with the student clinician.
-Progression to the primary level will usually occur within the 12th quarter (16th quarter for the five-year track).
-In order to advance through the clinical training program, a student must meet all the following criteria: